phpro/grumphp/doc/tasks/brunch.md

 *Default: null*

-If your `brunch-config.js file is located at an exotic location, you can specify your custom gulp file location with this option.
+If your `brunch-config.js file is located at an exotic location, you can specify your custom brunch file location with this option.
 This option is set to `null` by default.
 This means that `brunch-config.js` is automatically loaded if the file exists in the current directory.

 **task**

-*Default: null*
+*Default: build*

 This option specifies which Brunch task you want to run.
 This option is set to `build` by default.